akshayaprabakaran/mealsonwheels/README.md

 (In case, you don't have elixir installed, You can download Elixir from the official website for your operating system)

-To start your Phoenix server:
+To start Meals On Wheels server in dev env:

   * Clone this project with `git clone https://github.com/akshayaprabakaran/Meals-On-wheels.git`